nlef/moonraker-telegram-bot/docs/config_sample.md

 #	This is the adress, where the desired webcam/webstream is located at.
 Enter this the same way you enter it in
 #	your printers web interface/your player.
 If you can stream it, the bot supports it, native h264 streams,
 #	for example a vlc stream from a runcam webcam is absolutely possible.
 Do not feel contstrained by mjpeg streams.
+#fps: 30
+# use this fps instead of stream metadata
 #flipVertically: false
 #	You can flip the camera image vertically, if needed.
 Disabled by default.
 Set to true if needed.
 #flipHorizontally: false